The Stages of Publishing: After the Book DealJun 05, 2022

 The program features a series of online insight sessions given by editors, agents, international rights, film & TV, as well as bestselling authors.
 Each mentee will be partnered with an MMLA literary agent mentor and will receive personalised editorial feedback on their manuscript.
 Each mentee will also receive guaranteed representation.
 Open internationally, applications close on July 31st – find out more.

 7 tips to stay sane through all the stages of publication:

 1. It’s an emotional marathon

 Understand that life doesn’t just flick a switch to being perfect after you get a book deal.
 Everyone will go through different highs and lows, about both their own relationship with their writing and tokens of public success.
 There are many phases.

 It’s normal for it to feel very different from one minute to the next.
 You might have a day where you swing from crying at a mediocre review on Goodreads to someone emailing you to offer television rights.
 That’s why resilience really is crucial for writers.

 2. Avoid shifting your goalposts

 It’s simply unfair to expect your story to become Hollywood’s next blockbuster or sell a billion copies in a thousand countries.
+That’s just not how the book trade works.
 It’s natural to get caught up in the chain of ambition, to compare yourself to other authors (or, at least, to their curated public façade).
 It doesn’t make you a bad person if you’re disappointed that something you envisaged for the book’s campaign didn’t happen, but learning to cope with failure is vital.